 - ¼ tsp ground pepper

 - 1 cup tomato ketchup

 - 2 cloves garlic, finely minced

 Be sure to check out the other fun and delicious appetizers on this blog.
-Simply click on the link or image to open in a new window.
+Simply click on the link or image to view recipe.

 Enjoy…..and have a wonderful day! 😎